HewlettPackard/swarm-learning/docs/User/Swarm_Learning_Component_Interactions_using_Reverse_Proxy.md

 Swarm Learning currently communicates between machines by enabling a different set of pre-defined ports on each machine.
 For example, SN-API-PORT, SL-FS-PORT, SN-P2P-PORT \(aka opening\), and so on.
 Enabling all of these ports between all machines is a time-consuming process.
 Moreover, opening many ports may make the system more vulnerable to security attacks.

 SN serves as the hub for all major communications among the Swarm nodes.
-Using a Reverse Proxy will convert all port-based communications to a single default https based 443 port.
-Currently, SN P2P service uses 30303 port and not the https port, hence the SN P2P service must be opened for each SN node.
+Using a Reverse Proxy will convert tunnel all port-based communications through a single default https port of 443.
+Currently, SN P2P service still uses 30303 port and not the https port, hence the SN P2P service must also be opened for each SN node.
 Rather than externalizing ports, we create services and manage them with unique fully qualified domain names.
-The routing mechanism is managed through reverse proxy \(for example, NGINX\).
+The routing mechanism is managed through reverse proxy (for example, NGINX).
 Reverse Proxy approach will avoid the need of opening up multiple SN-API-PORT & SN-P2P-PORTs.

 **NOTE:** Typically Reverse proxy runs on the default https port of 443 which would be opened up in most organizations.
 If its configured to run on any other port, then that port must be opened up.